 Economic conditions in China are sensitive to global economic conditions, and it is impossible to predict how the Chinese economy will develop in the future.
 Any slowdown in China's economic development might lead to tighter credit markets, increased market volatility, sudden drops in business and consumer confidence and dramatic changes in business and consumer behaviors.
 In response to their perceived uncertainty in economic conditions, consumers might delay, reduce or cancel purchases of homes, and our homebuyers may also defer, reduce or cancel purchases of our units.
 We have experienced some volatilities in demand from time to time in the recent years due to the strict mortgage policy and other measures taken by the PRC government to slow down the rapid increase in housing prices.
-Although commencing in the second half of 2014, the PRC government has begun to loosen mortgage restrictions, the demand in the real estate market in China has weakened, particularly in tier 3 and tier 4 cities.
 We remain optimistic about the Chinese economy, but to the extent any fluctuations in the Chinese economy significantly affect homebuyers' demand for our units or change their spending habits, our results of operations may be materially and adversely affected.